Wondering how much rope you should buy or what length of rope to buy? To answer those questions and more, read our FAQ!

-For photos, Natural gives slightly better contrast and brings out skin tones, while Bare Blond lets you better distinguish your rope from all the others.
+For photos, Bare Blond gives good contrast for the rope strands.
 Envy Green, Ballsy Blue, and Harlot Scarlet let you have unique rope that's unmistakably yours.

 If you can't decide, choose your favorite whipping color, then choose the rope color that best accentuates it!